junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Ellen and Bobby exchange a look.

 "Alright, then."
 Bobby says, with a small nod.
 "We try your ways first -- I'm not particularly fond of getting eaten by Satan anyway.
 First thing first, thought you said we are in a bit rush here?
-Then why don't you lead the way?"
+Why don't you lead the way home and we talk more later?"

 "Right," Dean wipes his eyes dry, heading to the outside.